dotnet/dotNext/docs/features/io/index.md

 * It doesn't depend on ASP.NET Core
 * Ability to use custom [MemoryAllocator&lt;T&gt;](xref:DotNext.Buffers.MemoryAllocator`1) for memory pooling
 * Selection between synchronous and asynchronous modes
+* Ability to read the file used as backing store after closing the writer
 * Can drain content to [IBufferWriter&lt;byte&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.ibufferwriter-1)
 * Ability to read written content as [Stream](https://docs.microsoft.com/en-us/dotnet/api/system.io.stream)
 * Ability to represent written content as [Memory&lt;byte&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.memory-1)
-* Ability to represent written content as [ReadOnlySequence&lt;byte&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.readonlysequence-1) if it's too large for representation using `Memory<byte>` data type.
+* Ability to represent written content as [ReadOnlySequence&lt;byte&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.readonlysequence-1) if it's too large for representation in the form of `Memory<byte>` data type

 The last two features are very useful in situations when the size of memory is not known at the time of the call of write operations.
 If written content is in memory then returned [Memory&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.memory-1) just references it.
 Otherwise, `FileBufferingWriter` utilizes memory-mapped file feature and returned [Memory&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.memory-1) represents mapped virtual memory.
 It's better than using pooled memory because of memory deterministic lifetime and GC pressure.